Introduction

 - Remove Loose Debris:

-- Use a utility knife to cut away any loose or flaking drywall around the hole.
+- Utilize a utility knife to cut away any loose or peeling drywall surrounding the hole.

 - Gently tap the area with a putty knife to dislodge any remaining debris.